marcpaelinck/music-tuning/README.md

 - Create a dissonance profile to determine the most consonant frequencies

 ## installation
-1. I strongly advise to create a Python virtual environment, either venv, virtualenv or pyenv.
+1. I strongly recommend to create a Python virtual environment, either venv, virtualenv or pyenv.
     This project uses pyenv-win and pyenv-win-venv for Windows See https://pyenv-win.github.io/pyenv-win/ and https://github.com/pyenv-win/pyenv-win-venv
     To create and activate an environment: